-‘Star Wars: Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked
+‘Star Wars Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked

 These small orbs of light are speculated to be firefly-type forms of departed Jedis similar to the ones featured in the hit animated shows, Star Wars: The Clone Wars and Star Wars Rebels.

-In the former, Qui-Gon Jinn’s (Liam Neeson) life force took the form of these orbs of light to guide Yoda.
+In the former, Qui-Gon Jinn’s (Liam Neeson) life force takes the form of these orbs of light to guide Yoda.
 It is believed that this is what is happening with Rey in the Star Wars: Episode 8 scene.

 With the previous reports that Yoda will be featured in The Last Jedi, YouTuber and well-known Star Wars tipster Mike Zeroh believes that the orbs of light could be that of the green Jedi guiding Rey in her training.

 This also introduces the possibility of Yoda appearing in Star Wars: Episode 8 in Force Ghost form, as previously reported.
-Obi-Wan Kenobi (Alec Guinness), Qui-Gon, and even Anakin Skywalker (Hayden Christensen) himself are speculated to lend assistance too.
+Obi-Wan Kenobi (Alec Guinness), Qui-Gon and even Anakin Skywalker (Hayden Christensen) himself are speculated to lend assistance too.

 The clip suggests that Star Wars: Episode 8 will finally delve into the mythology of the Force.
-Being the most important element in the narrative, seeing that it both binds and divides the galaxy far, far away and brings as much chaos as it does peace; the Force has always been a mystery.
+Being the most important element in the narrative, seeing that it both binds and divides the galaxy far, far away and brings as much chaos as it does peace, the Force has always been a mystery.
 The Star Wars films have never really dipped into its makings, but it looks like The Last Jedi will rectify that.

 For this, Zeroh imagines Star Wars: Episode 8 to feature more mystical elements than any of the previous films as it will reveal more about the Force instead of just showing characters putting it to use.